Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### Unsubscribing from the event

 You can unsubscribe from an event using several options.
-Unsubscribe by GUID, by key, and unsubscribe from all events at once:
+Unsubscribe by GUID, by key, and unsubscribe from all events at once.

 ```c#
 var keyboardListener = new KeyboardListener();